MiniGameWorlds/MiniGameWorld/resources/devWiki/making-minigame-guide.md

-## 3. Essential methods
+## 3. Methods
 ### `initGame()`
-- Executed every time when minigame starts
+- Called when the server starts and minigame starts
 ### `onEvent()`
-- Executed when event is passed to minigame
+- Called when a event is passed to the minigame

 ### `tutorial()`
 - Return minigame tutorial string list